opencv/opencv/modules/imgproc/doc/feature_detection.rst

 ---------------------------------
 Draws the line segments on a given image.

-.. ocv:function:: void LineSegmentDetector::drawSegments(InputOutputArray _image, const InputArray lines)
+.. ocv:function:: void LineSegmentDetector::drawSegments(InputOutputArray _image, InputArray lines)

     :param image: The image, where the liens will be drawn.
 Should be bigger or equal to the image, where the lines were found.